CAWaterBoardDataCenter/SafeToSwim/src/index.md

       ]
     });

-    display(placeholder("Select a station to see status history, 6-week averages, and single-sample results"));
+    display(placeholder("Select a site to see status history, 6-week averages, and single-sample results"));

   } else {
     const statusSeries = await stat.buildStatusSeriesForStation(stationRecord);

     const statusByDay = new Map(